 The Purchasing Department, in coordination with Elan Commercial Card Services and US Bank, will issue the card.
 The Purchasing Card Agreement form is available on-line.
 The application must be completed, printed, and forwarded to the Purchasing Department with the appropriate authorization signatures and account index before the card will be ordered.
 The cardholder must pick up the card in person from the Purchasing Department.
 Cardholders will not be required to sign the back of the card.

 The standard monthly limit for purchasing cards is $5,000.
 If you have reached your limit, you may request that your limit be raised on a temporary or permanent basis.
 You may have seasonal high-volume months and can make a request each year to have the limit raised during that time period.
-Ask your supervisor to email Ray Lasanen, purchasing manager, with your request to have your monthly credit limit raised.
+Contact Ray Lasanen, purchasing manager, with your request to have your monthly credit limit raised.